ISS is available virtually and in-person Mondays-Fridays during business hours.

 - A Co-op Work Permit can only be used for the internship or mandatory work component of your academic program – it cannot be used for any other type of work or internship and the work cannot exceed 50% of your program’s total length.

-- *SPECIAL MESSAGE FOR THESIS STUDENTS: Thesis students are continuously enrolled in full-time studies regardless of the number of credits they are taking.
+- *Special Message for Graduate Students: Graduate thesis students (i.e., Master's thesis students and PhD students) are continuously enrolled in full-time studies regardless of the number of credits they are taking.
 This includes the summer semester, thesis additional, thesis continuing and thesis evaluation semesters.
-Because thesis students are continuously enrolled in full-time studies, they do not have a scheduled break – full-time thesis students are only authorized to work 20 hours/week off-campus and an unrestricted number of hours on-campus for the duration of their studies.
+Because thesis students are continuously enrolled in full-time studies, they do not have a scheduled break.
+Full-time thesis students are only authorized to work 20 hours/week off-campus and an unrestricted number of hours on-campus for the duration of their studies.

-For more information on the potential immigration impacts of part time studies, please review our website.
+For more information on the potential immigration impacts of part-time studies, please review our Immigration FAQs.

 Do you have extenuating circumstances requiring you to be less than full-time?
 E.g. personal or family health, etc.